zacanger/sortpack/README.md

 Organize your package.json

-It's like fixpack, but maintained!
+It's like Prettier for your package.json.
+Inpsired by fixpack, but actively maintained!

-It's also not a thing yet!

 --------